This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 How to fix this: Don’t bring items in the house that serve no real purpose.
 Keep in mind, though, decorating is a purpose, however, if you don’t immediately have a place in mind for something when you are purchasing it, you probably don’t need it.

-Lie #4 “I didn’t pay for it.
+Lie #4 to a clutter free home – “I didn’t pay for it.
 There’s no harm in keeping it.”

 Reality: Just because you didn’t invest money into it, doesn’t mean you need it.